Ayush76a/SimpleTaskManager/README.md

 # Simple Task Manager App
 Task Manager is a React-based web application that allows users to manage tasks efficiently.
 Users can add, edit, and delete tasks, mark them as complete or incomplete, and view tasks by category: Upcoming, Overdue, and Completed.
-Additionally, a search feature allows users to filter tasks by title date and priority.
+Additionally, a search feature allows users to filter tasks by title, date and priority.
 Toast notifications provide real-time feedback on task actions.

 ## Features
   1. Add, Edit, and Delete Tasks: Add new tasks with a title, description, due date, and priority.